Columbia Alumni Association & Network

 Jennifer resides in the Los Angeles area with her husband and dogs.

-Shani Black is currently a writer/producer on CBS Television’s #1 daytime talk show, Dr. Phil.
+Shani Black is currently a creative writer/producer with over 10 years of talk, court, lifestyle, reality/docuseries and casting experience.
 As a member of the Writers Guild of America West and the Producers Guild of America, Ms. Black has produced both scripted and unscripted shows for MTV, OWN, Discovery, HGTV, Warner Brothers/Telepictures, NBCUniveral and FOX.

 She credits Columbia College Chicago and the AEMM program with giving her the confidence and the tools she needed to complete with the industry’s best.
 While attending CCC, she was an RA and worked at the Portfolio Center.